 School Meals for All

-California is poised to be the first state in the nation to transform school food by permanently providing free school meals to all K-12 public school students.
+California has made history becoming the first state in the nation to transform school food by permanently providing free school meals to all K–12 public school students.

 CalMatters: Will California public schools continue free lunches for all?

 Legislators want to spend $650 million a year to continue a pandemic program for free meals for all California public school students.

 EdSource: Let's make free school meals for all permanent in California

 Read school nutrition directors Stephanie Bruce of Palm Springs Unified and Trieste Huey of Fontana Unified in EdSource.

 Fresno Bee: One of the best ways to help Fresno County schoolkids learn?
 Feed them free school meals